|

 shows up.
 To get away from them, Kong starts scaling the

-hotel, where several floors up, he spies someone through a window, smashes
+hotel, where, several floors up, he spies someone through a window, smashes

-to be Ann, he quickly discards her,
+to be Ann, he quickly discards her and,

 In

-their hotel room, while Driscoll assures
+their hotel room, while Driscoll reassures

 through the window behind them and spots